Jack of Hearts (Marvel Comics): Publication history

-Jack of Hearts first appeared in the black & white magazine The Deadly Hands of Kung Fu #22 (March 1976), and was created by writer Bill Mantlo and illustrator Keith Giffen.
+Jack of Hearts first appeared in the black and white magazine The Deadly Hands of Kung Fu #22 (March 1976), and was created by writer Bill Mantlo and illustrator Keith Giffen.
 He was presented as an antagonist for the superhero White Tiger but his origin story in the following issue established him as a hero.
 His debut appearance in a color comic book was in The Incredible Hulk vol. 2 #214 (Aug.
 1977) where he fights the Hulk.
 He later serves a brief stint as an ally and apprentice of Iron Man, becoming a regular cast member of the series during Mantlo's tenure as writer.

-Jack has made various guest appearances in several books over the years, including Marvel Two-In-One, The Defenders, Marvel Premiere, (in a solo story meant to launch the character in his own series) ROM, and Marvel Team-Up, (which served as an intro to his 1984 mini-series) among others.
-He starred in his own self-titled, four issue limited series from Jan. to April 1984.
+Jack has made various guest appearances in several books over the years, including Marvel Two-in-One, The Defenders, Marvel Premiere, (in a solo story meant to launch the character in his own series) ROM, and Marvel Team-Up, (which served as an intro to his 1984 mini-series) among others.
+He starred in his own self-titled, four issue limited series from January to April 1984.

 He was later made a regular in The Avengers by writer Kurt Busiek, who explained, "I first ran into Jack in The Deadly Hands of Kung Fu in an issue drawn by Gil Kane and Rico Rival.
 That great overcomplicated costume and the energy that Gil put into the storytelling hooked me, and I’ve been a fan ever since".

+In issue #40 of the 6th Fantastic Four series (dated February 2022), the character joined the titular team as a replacement for the Human Torch.

 Fictional character biography

 Early life

 Jack Hart was born in New Haven, Connecticut.
-He is the son of Philip Hart, a scientist who created an energy source called "zero fluid", and Marie, an alien humanoid woman of the Contraxian race.
+He is the son of Philip Hart, a scientist who created an energy source called "zero fluid", and Marie, a Contraxian alien.
 After being exposed to a vat of zero fluid, Jack underwent a mutagenic change and gained the ability to project concussive energy from his body.
 After gaining these powers, Jack began his mission of vengeance against the Corporation that killed his father.
 This led to Jack fighting other superheroes such as the Sons of the Tiger and the Hulk.
 He also fought the White Tiger.
 Eventually, he killed Stryke, his father's killer.

 Later, Jack mistakenly fought Iron Man.
 Being new to super-heroics, he asked Iron Man to take him on as an apprentice, which he did, to show him the ropes.
 Jack teamed with Iron Man, Nick Fury, Guardsman, Jasper Sitwell, Jean DeWolff, and the Wraith, and battled Midas.
-Jack was briefly turned to a golden living statue by Midas, and then freed from this golden state by Iron Man and Yellowjacket.
-Jack then aided Iron Man in fighting the Soviet Super-Soldiers on the moon.
-Jack aided Iron Man against the Rigellian Commander Arcturus.
-Jack later went off on his own, and fought Hemlock.